playlyfe/playlyfe-php-sdk/README.md

 Playlyfe::delete(
     route: '' # The api route to delete the component
-    query: {} # The query params that you want to send to the route
+    query: {} # The query params that you want to send to the route )
-    body: {} # The data which will specify which component you will want to delete in the route )
 ?>
 ```